adi09deshpande/leadflowAI/README.md

 - `POST /api/webhooks/resend`

 Configure this URL in Resend to automatically update delivered status.
-Subscribe only to the `email.delivered` event for the current app.
+Subscribe only to the `email.delivered` event for the current app (open, click, bounce, and complaint tracking require a verified custom domain and can be added later).
 In production, set `RESEND_WEBHOOK_SECRET` from the Resend webhook settings so the backend can verify webhook signatures.

 For local testing, Resend cannot call `localhost:8000` directly.
 Run a tunnel such as: